Thaddeus-Maximus/methexis/README.md

 - How To Watch TV News by Neil Postman
 - Everything I Want To Do is Illegal by Joel Salatin
 - To Engineer is Human by Henry Petroski

-## Edgelord-tier Works, suitable for making hyperbole
-- Industrial Society and its Future by Theodore Kacynski
-- Archeofuturism by Guillame Faye
-- Ride the Tiger by Julius Evola
-- Edward Abbey's works

 ## Additional references